lazypsyco/TrueGrid/Resources/TrueGridInfo.md

   + Starts at 10% of the Maximum Conversion Rate of the building.
   + This effect can be reduced as a M.A.M. research.
 + Distance Loss
-  + Circuits have a max size and production capacity is reduced linearly the bigger it gets.
+  + Circuits have a max size and production capacity is reduced linearly with size.
 (Circuit has 50% of max capacity at half the max range)
     + LV - 500 meter max
     + MV - 2,000 meter max
     + HV - 5,000 meter max